What we are doing to prevent COVID-19 transmission

 - Ask clients not to touch any door handles or light switches

 The number of people coming through our premises is quite low – about 20 per day, so safer than many other places you might routinely visit such as shops, cafés and most workplaces.
+Our maximum occupancy, including one reception person and up to 3 practitioners is 10.
+For this reason, you may not be able to bring another person to wait in the waiting room for you, and you may be asked to wait outside if we are at or near capacity.

 You can help to keep you, us and the community safe by following the government recommendations on social distancing, hand-washing, avoiding touching your face and sneezing or coughing into a tissue that you immediately dispose of.